-When it is necessary to work with live electrical components, have a qualified licensed electrician or other individual who has been properly trained in handling live electrical components perform these tasks.
+During installation, testing, servicing and troubleshooting of this product, it may be necessary to work with live electrical components.
+Have a qualified licensed electrician or other individual who has been properly trained in handling live electrical components perform these tasks.
+Failure to follow all electrical safety precautions when exposed to live electrical components could result in death or serious injury.

-4. Observe the ABC and CBA phase indicator lights on the face of the sequencer.
+- Observe the ABC and CBA phase indicator lights on the face of the sequencer.
 The ABC indicator light will glow if the phase is ABC.
-If the CBA indicator light glows, open the disconnect switch or circuit protection switch and reverse any two power wires.
-5. Restore the main electrical power and recheck the phasing.
+If the CBA indicator light glows, open the disconnect switch or circuit protection switch and reverse any two power wires. - Restore the main electrical power and recheck the phasing.
 If the phasing is correct, open the disconnect switch or circuit protection switch and remove the phase sequence indicator.